About Oregon's Healthy Future

 Download Oregon's Healthy Future: A Plan for Empowering Communities

 We appreciate the feedback we have received on Oregon’s Healthy Future and the work of all involved in helping to shape the current document.
 After reviewing submitted comments, we recognize that the current version needs to be updated.
-We are coordinating community engagement sessions across the state from May-August 2014 and will be further revising the document based on this outreach.
-View session dates.
+We held community engagement sessions across the state from May to August in 2014 and will be further revising the document based on this outreach.

 Frequently Asked Questions